 NDLX Health Sciences (NDLX) and Electro Cellular Healthcare Solutions (ECHS) were founded to develop technologies and techniques that can enhance endogenous regenerative processes with a focus on improving healthy aging and longevity.
 The companies collaborate with experts and institutions to ultimately move the most effective technologies and techniques into the clinic.

-NDLX and ECHS are currently engaged in studies looking at several areas including aging, Alzheimer’s Disease, and heart disease.
+NDLX and ECHS are currently engaged in studies looking at several areas including aging, Alzheimer’s Dementia, and heart disease.
 These studies involve the use of pulsed electromagnetic field (PEMF) technology, the liver, pregnancy, and long-lived animal species.
-NDLX is also underway with a study at USC involving young, healthy human liver donors, as well as aging and cancer studies involving mouse and cell models with The Jackson Laboratory, Charles River, and Psychogenics, Inc. ECHS has completed studies at UNM involving neuronal cell models and has commenced two double-blinded, randomized, human clinical studies: one with patients being treated following a heart attack at USC Keck Hospital and the other with patients diagnosed with Alzheimer’s disease at hospitals within the Hackensack Meridian Health System in New Jersey.
+NDLX is also underway with a study at USC involving young, healthy human liver donors, as well as aging and cancer studies involving mouse and cell models with The Jackson Laboratory, Charles River, and Psychogenics, Inc. ECHS has completed studies at UNM involving neuronal cell models and has commenced two human clinical studies: one with patients being treated following a heart attack at USC Keck Hospital and the other with patients diagnosed with Alzheimer’s Dementia at hospitals within the Hackensack Meridian Health System in New Jersey.
+Two additional human clinical studies will commence shortly: one with patients being treated following a heart attack at Cedars-Sinai Hospital in Los Angeles and the other with patients diagnosed with Alzheimer’s Dementia at the University of Miami’s Comprehensive Center for Brain Health in Boca Raton, Florida.

 AILNH, LLC has invented and developed a device platform (IVAEDTM) to address the problems associated with air getting introduced into IV lines.
 These include alarm fatigue, air embolisms and strokes resulting from PFO: